AcGallo/Florencondia-MEGR-2157-Portfolio/docs/assignments/A10/index.md

-# A10 – Lead Screw Translating System
+# A10 – Lead Screw Design

 ## Objective